 5 Reasons to Rediscover North Georgia Wineries

 North of Atlanta, in Georgia's Appalachian foothills and on your way to the Chattahoochee National Forest, you’ll find acres upon acres of vineyards.
-Here are five reasons why you need to make a trip to North Georgia wineries this summer.
+Here are five reasons why you need to make a trip to North Georgia wineries.

 1. Do it for the nostalgia